Q. Who is my adviser?

 If you wish to discuss declaring a major in psychology or changing your major to psychology, see Dr. Rosenthal.

-If you are transferring to Nicholls from another university, see Dr. Richard McKnight.
+If you are transferring to Nicholls from another university, see Dr. Rosenthal.

 If you expect to enroll in Psychology 209, see Dr. Denis Soignier.